ChrisPenner/ChrisPenner.github.io/site/posts/kaleidoscopes.md

 traverse' :: (Traversing p, Traversable f) => Optic p (f a) (f b) a b
 ```

-But of course `traverse'` works only on Traversables whereas our new optic works on only Applicatives.
-Although these have significant overlap, the **behaviour** induced by applicatives is distinct from the behaviour of traversables.
+But of course `traverse'` works only on Traversables whereas our new optic works only on Applicatives.
+Although these have significant overlap, the **behaviour** induced by the use of applicative structure is distinct from the behaviour of traversables.

-Let's implement our new `Reflector` class for a few profunctors so we can actually try it out!
+Let's implement our new `Reflector` class for a few common profunctors so we can actually try it out!

 ```haskell
 -- (->) Allows us to set or update values through a reflector